handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 ## NPM tasks for the framework-specific wrappers.

 Each of the wrappers has its own framework-specific build environment and scripts.
-The build process can be triggered by either navigating the the wrapper directory (e.g. `./wrappers/react` and running:
+The build process can be triggered by either navigating to the wrapper directory (e.g. `./wrappers/react` and running:

 *   `npm run build`